CrunchyData/pg_featureserv/hugo/content/introduction/_index.md

 There are numerous services available which can be used to serve features, such as [Geoserver](https://geoserver.org), [Mapserver](https://mapserver.org), and [pygeoapi](https://pygeoapi.io/).
 These applications typically provide the capability to read from multiple data sources and generate feature datasets in various formats.
-They tend to be large, complex applications which require significnat expertise to install, configure, secure and tune.
+They tend to be large, complex applications which require significant expertise to install, configure, secure and tune.

 ## PostGIS-Only